The Healthcare Law Review: USA

 Although many healthcare facilities and providers in the United States are individually moving towards use of electronic medical records, there has not yet been a sustained effort to implement a universal electronic medical record.

-In 2018, US companies (both healthcare and non-health-related) devoted significant efforts to meeting the requirements of the European Union General Data Protection Regulation (GDPR), applicable to companies that monitor or process the personal data of European citizens.
-Many US companies rushed to meet the GDPR's strict requirements as to how such personal data is collected, stored and maintained.
-Most US healthcare providers (e.g., hospitals, physicians and skilled nursing facilities) determined that they are not subject to GDPR and did not at first voluntarily adopt a compliant position.
-A small minority of providers that advertise in the EU have complied with GDPR.
-Since the passage of GDPR, some US states have passed similarly stringent privacy laws, leading to many healthcare providers adjusting their business practices in efforts to comply.
-One of the more comprehensive of these laws is the California Consumer Privacy Act of 2018, which provides California residents with similar rights as GDPR provides EU citizens, including the right to access personal data an organisation has collected and the right to have that personal data deleted.
-With California as the most populous US state, its influence over the national healthcare industry is great.
+In 2018, the European Union General Data Protection Regulation (GDPR) imposed various requirements applicable to companies that monitor or process the personal data of European citizens.
+Initially, most US healthcare providers (e.g., hospitals, physicians and skilled nursing facilities) determined that they are not subject to GDPR and did not at first voluntarily comply.
+However, since the passage of GDPR, some US states have passed similarly stringent privacy laws, leading to many healthcare providers adjusting their business practices in efforts to comply.
+One of the more comprehensive of these laws is the California Consumer Privacy Act of 2018, which provides California residents with similar rights to those that GDPR provides to EU citizens, including the right to access personal data an organisation has collected and the right to have that personal data deleted.

 The licensing of healthcare providers and professionals